• Skip to primary navigation

 The day I first had these was a rainy day in Portland, Oregon.
 My oldest granddaughter was around 6 years old at the time, and we made a pasta dinner with her mom, including making homemade pasta.
 (A fabulous way to spend a rainy afternoon, IMO.)

-My daughter-in-law and I made a game out of it to keep little Natalie engaged, attention spans of a 6-year-old being what they are.
+My stepdaughter and I made a game out of it to keep little Natalie engaged, attention spans of a 6-year-old being what they are.
 It was such fun.
-And then my daughter-in-law surprised us with these cookies afterwards, for us all to enjoy together.
+And then she surprised us with these cookies afterwards, for us all to enjoy together.
+Both this memory and these cookies were delicious.

 • All-purpose flour - I like King Arthur flour for it's consistency.